jbszczepaniak/plotted/README.md

 ## Prerequisities
 1. Account on https://www.strava.com account with something to plot, and application created on the https://www.strava.com/settings/api.
 2. Account on https://www.mapbox.com
-3. Get access tokens from abovementioned websites.
+3. Access tokens from abovementioned websites.

 ## Getting started
 1. Clone this repository